 A mother and an OT create a video that helps a boy with autism learn to write.

 Six-year-old Ryan Ellis was diagnosed with autism at 3-and-a-half.
 At that age, he was non-verbal and did not know the difference between a pillow and a remote control.
-Susan Ellis, Ryan's mom, did not want to leave their home because it was too difficult to deal with his tantrums and difficult behavios out in public.
+Susan Ellis, Ryan's mom, did not want to leave their home because it was too difficult to deal with his tantrums and difficult behaviors out in public.

 Ryan's Struggle

 Six-year-old Ryan Ellis was diagnosed with autism at 3-and-a-half.
 At that age, he was non-verbal and did not know the difference between a pillow and a remote control.
-Susan Ellis, Ryan's mom, did not want to leave their home because it was too difficult to deal with his tantrums and difficult behavios out in public.
+Susan Ellis, Ryan's mom, did not want to leave their home because it was too difficult to deal with his tantrums and difficult behaviors out in public.

 CNN